BobbyWilt/PD_Voice_UPDRS/README.md

 # PD Voice UPDRS
 This project utilizes a dataset from Kaggle containing 1500 Parkinsonian voice recordings, and for each voice recording, a labelled symptom severity score (UPDRS) is provided.
 A variety of regression models are fitted on the dataset to predict the UPDRS score.
 Hyperameter tuning is applied to each model and model performance metrics are compared.
+See the medium article below to learn more about the project and the model building steps taken.

 ## Links
 Medium article link: https://medium.com/@bobbywilt1/predicting-parkinsonian-symptom-severity-from-voice-recordings-5efcfdc406a